sailfishos/docs.sailfishos.org/Tools/Platform_SDK/README.md

 nav_order: 200
 ---

-**Attention: Platform development is now more convenient with the regular [Sailfish SDK](/Develop/Platform) through its command line frontend 'sfdk', available on all Linux, macOS and Windows.
-The Linux-only chroot based Sailfish Platform SDK remains available for special applications.
-It also remains the default (documented) option for [Hardware Adaptation Development](/Tools/Hardware_Adaptation_Development_Kit), although the regular Sailfish SDK can be used for that purpose as well.**

 # Overview

-The Sailfish Platform SDK is a flexible and powerful command line environment which provides access to a range of [Development tools](/Tools/Development) in order to build, test and deploy Sailfish OS packages.
+The Linux-only chroot based Sailfish Platform SDK is a flexible and powerful command line environment which provides access to a range of [Development tools](/Tools/Development) in order to build, test and deploy Sailfish OS packages.
+It is the default (documented) option for [Hardware Adaptation Development](/Tools/Hardware_Adaptation_Development_Kit).

 Installation is covered in the [Sailfish Platform SDK Installation](/Tools/Platform_SDK/Installation) and the [Sailfish Platform SDK Target Installation](/Tools/Platform_SDK/Target_Installation) guides.